Breast swelling in men

 Breast swelling and breast pain can be very distressing and difficult to cope with.
 Many men feel embarrassed and feel less confident about themselves when they have it.
 If you notice that you have any swelling tell your doctor or specialist nurse.
 A number of treatments can help.

 This page is about breast swelling caused by cancer treatment medicines.
 Hormone treatment is one of the main treatments for prostate cancer.
 Prostate cancer depends on the hormone testosterone to grow.
-So by reducing the amount of testosterone in the body it is possible to shrink the cancer or slow down or stop its growth.
+So reducing the amount of testosterone in the body means that a cancer may shrink or grow more slowly.
+There are different ways of reducing the amount of testosterone in the body.
+You can find out about hormone therapy for prostate cancer and how it works.

-When testosterone falls, the amount of oestrogen compared to testosterone changes.
+When testosterone levels fall, the amount of oestrogen compared to testosterone changes.
 This means that oestrogen then has more influence on the body.
 Oestrogen stimulates growth of breast tissue.
 Oestrogen is often thought of as a female hormone but the adrenal glands make a small amount of oestrogen in men.

-Some hormone treatments for prostate cancer can increase the risk of breast swelling more than others.
-Non steroidal treatments such as flutamide and bicalutamide cause breast swelling in about 1 in 2 men (50%) and breast pain in up to 3 out of 4 men (75%).
+Some hormone treatments for prostate cancer increase the risk of breast swelling more than others.
+Anti androgen hormone therapies such as bicalutamide cause breast swelling in about 1 in 2 men (50%).
+They cause breast tenderness or pain in up to 3 out of 4 men (75%).

-There are a number of different treatments for breast swelling.
-Before you start hormone treatment for your prostate cancer, your doctor may suggest treatment to prevent breast swelling (gynaecomastia).
+There are a number of different treatments for breast swelling (gynaecomastia).
+Before you start hormone treatment for your prostate cancer, your doctor may suggest one of these treatments.

-Doctors use radiotherapy to prevent or treat breast swelling and pain.
+Doctors occasionally use radiotherapy to prevent or treat breast swelling and pain caused by the hormone therapy drug bicalutamide.
 Most men only need to have one or two treatments with low doses of radiotherapy to the breast area.
 This treatment does not work for all men.
 Side effects include sore, red skin in the treated area, which lasts for a few weeks.
+There is also a small risk of developing cancer in the radiotherapy area some years after the treatment.

-Your doctor may suggest hormone blocker treatment.
-This treatment either blocks oestrogen from stimulating the breast cells to grow or stops the body making oestrogen.
+Your doctor may suggest hormone blocker treatment if you are having bicalutamide.
+These treatments either block oestrogen from stimulating the breast cells to grow or stop the body changing testosterone into oestrogen.

 Tamoxifen is a hormone treatment used for breast cancer.
 It works by blocking oestrogen.
-Tamoxifen can prevent and reduce breast swelling and breast pain in most men having hormone treatment for prostate cancer.
+Tamoxifen can prevent and reduce breast swelling and breast pain in most men having bicalutamide treatment for prostate cancer.

-Aromatase inhibitors (AI’s) stop the body from changing male hormones into oestrogen in the fatty tissues of the body.
-Aromatase inhibitors include anastrozole, exemestane and letrozole.
-There is less information about how well AI’s work but we know from research that they can reduce breast swelling and pain.
+Aromatase inhibitors (AIs) stop the body from changing male hormones into oestrogen in the fatty tissues of the body.
+Aromatase inhibitors include the drugs anastrozole, exemestane and letrozole.
+We know from research that AIs can reduce breast swelling and pain but we need to know more about exactly how well they work.

 We need more research to find the best way of treating male breast swelling and pain with hormone blockers.
 We need to find the best treatment and the best dose, and get more information about side effects.
 So far there is no evidence that this type of treatment makes hormone treatment for prostate cancer work less well, but we need more research to confirm this.

 Research comparing radiotherapy with tamoxifen suggests that tamoxifen works better.
-There are disadvantages to tamoxifen.
+But doctors and researchers always try to balance how well a treatment works with the risk of side effects, There are disadvantages to tamoxifen.
 It is a tablet you have to take once a week whereas radiotherapy is a one off treatment.
 There is some concern about whether tamoxifen may make hormone treatment for prostate cancer work less well.
 We need more research to compare the treatments using slightly larger radiotherapy treatment areas, which researchers suggest may make it as good as tamoxifen.
+But there is also a small increase in the risk of cancer in the radiotherapy treatment area some years later.

 Another way of removing breast tissue is to suck out excess fatty tissue with liposuction.
 It works best on breast swelling that is at an early stage.
 But breast swelling caused by drug treatment for prostate cancer tends to include a build up of glandular tissue.
 The glandular tissue is denser and firmer than fatty tissue and liposuction doesn’t work with this type of tissue.

-Doctors suggest that a combination of surgery to remove the glandular tissue and liposuction to remove fatty tissue may be better for breast swelling in men having hormone treatment.
+Some doctors suggest that a combination of surgery to remove the glandular tissue and liposuction to remove fatty tissue may be best for men having hormone treatment.
 In a trial, men were happy with the results of this treatment combination as it tends to leave a smooth chest.
 Surgery alone can leave a slightly indented chest.
 The men in the trial also had fewer problems after the combined treatment than after surgery alone.

 Question about cancer?
 Contact our information nurse team